Low Salicylate Diet

 - Pies and cakes made with fruits

-- Homemade cakes and cookies made without avoided fruits and jams
+- Homemade cakes and cookies made without high salicylate fruits and jams

 - Almonds, peanuts and avocados

 - Salad dressings